ManoTeja4858/Location/README.md

      - Latitude: `-90` to `90`
      - Longitude: `-180` to `180`

 3. **Reverse Geocoding**:
-   - For each unique pair of latitude and longitude:
+   - Extract unique latitude and longitude pairs to minimize API calls.
-     - Use the `Nominatim` geocoder to fetch location details.
+   - Use the `get_location_details` function to fetch country, state, and city for each unique coordinate.
-     - Retry geocoding in case of timeouts, with exponential backoff.
+   - Implement retry logic with exponential backoff to handle timeouts.

 4. **Output CSV**:
    The enriched dataset (`updated_dataset.csv`) includes three new columns: